rdjpalmer/portfolio/src/posts/expectations-of-a-junior-engineer.md

 When you’re early in your career, bring all of your enthusiasm.
 That’s enthusiasm to learn, get your hands dirty and be fearless.

-I can’t think of anything I’d hope for more than to work with someone with unbounding energy for the ride ahead, even if that means a tonne of questions and a few mistakes.
+I can’t think of anything I’d hope for more than to work with someone with a relentless energy for the ride ahead.
+Even if that means a ton of questions and a few mistakes.